Magicskys/ladder/README.md

 complete represents the word that has been learned.
 The next-level key of learn and complete represents the category of the word, and the value represents the specific word.

+## How to use it

+After opening the software, click on the classification, enter the translation of the prompt, and click submit.

 #### example

 ```json